lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 The diamonds dataset consists of prices of over 50 000 round cut diamonds with a few explaining variables, also called features $X$, such as carat, color, cut quality, clarity and so forth.
 We start with a plot of the cumulative distribution function (CDF) of the target variable $Y=\textrm{price}$ and compare to a fitted Normal and [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) (two parameters each).

-TODO: Insert first plot of https://github.com/lorentzenchr/notebooks/blob/master/Blog_GLM_in_sklearn_v0.23.ipynb
+TODO: Insert second plot (empricial CDFs) of https://github.com/lorentzenchr/notebooks/blob/master/Blog_GLM_in_sklearn_v0.23.ipynb

 These plots show clearly that the Gamma distribution might be a better fit to the marginal distribution of $Y$ than the Normal distribution.

-The simplest distribution for those is the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).

 ## 2 Generalized Linear Models